 According to Kislak, Colorni was a “Jewish Italian engineer, mathematician, inventor, and archaeologist born in Mantua.
 He served as an engineer at the courts of noblemen such as Alfonso D’Este, Duke of Ferrara and authored works on mathematics, ciphers, and translated the Key of Solomon from Hebrew into Italian.”

-As for the uses of this pentacle, conclusions were difficult at first glance – Latin is a massive and unfortunate blind spot for me.
+As for the uses of this pentacle, conclusions were difficult at first glance – Latin is an unfortunate blind spot for me.
 Luckily, a community of esoteric practice and scholarship exists.
 I recently drew upon these community resources in order to roughly translate.
 With the help of some friends (credited below), we are able to discern the use for this talisman.
 The latin text roughly reads:

 “If one is unexpectedly detained by fierce bonds, present this pentacle made in gold on the day and hour of the sun, from hollowed out/ excavated metal.”